fieldtrip/website/getting_started/nwb.md

 ## Missing functionality

-At its current stage, the NWB integration into Fieldtrip is not feature-complete.
+At its current stage, the NWB integration into FieldTrip is not feature-complete.
 For example:

 - Reading events (ft_read_event).
 NWB:N is a pretty generic dataformat and can contain very diverse types of data.
 Therefore, it is not trivial to programmatically and reliably create an event output that could be used in a trial function.